oauthstuff/draft-oauth-par/main.md

 1. If applicable, decrypt the request object as specified in JAR [@!I-D.ietf-oauth-jwsreq], section 6.1.
 1. Validate the request object signature as specified in JAR [@!I-D.ietf-oauth-jwsreq], section 6.2.
-1. If the client is a confidential client, reject the request if the authenticated `client_id` does not match the `client_id` claim in the request object.
+1. If the client has authentication credentials established with the authorization server, reject the request if the authenticated `client_id` does not match the `client_id` claim in the request object.
 Additionally requiring the `iss` claim to match the `client_id` is at the discretion of authorization server.

 The following RSA key pair, represented in JWK [@RFC7517] format, can be used to validate or recreate the request object signature in the above example (extra line breaks and indentation within values for display purposes only):